ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   `isEmpty` - is a read-only property that indicates whether the editor is empty or not.
 This will be achieved through Tiptap's
     [isEmpty](https://tiptap.dev/api/editor#is-empty) API.
 The component and the Angular directive will have a getter method that can be used to bind it in the Angular application.
--   `fitToContent` - is a boolean attribute allows the text area to expand vertically to fit the content.
+-   `fit-to-content` - is a boolean attribute allows the text area to expand vertically to fit the content.
+-   `placeholder` -  is an attribute to include a placeholder text for the editor when it is empty.
+This can be achieved through
+    Tiptap's [Placeholder extension](https://tiptap.dev/api/extensions/placeholder).
+We can customize the styling of placeholder text with our own styles using Prosemirror's class as given in the provided link.

 _Alternatives_